cftang9/MSUSO/README.md

 ### 1.3.
 Figure 2: Power Curves Goodness-of-fit Tests for USO with k=3
-The power curves comparison in Figure 2, (```R``` codes [Testing_GOF_k3_PC.R](https://github.com/cftang9/MSUSO/blob/master/Testing_GOF_k3_PC.R)) with k=3 samples and equal sample sizes n=200, requires 6 hours totally.
+The power curves comparison in Figure 2, (```R``` codes [Testing_GOF_k3_PC.R](https://github.com/cftang9/MSUSO/blob/master/Testing_GOF_k3_PC.R)) with k=3 samples and equal sample sizes n=200, requires 6 hours totally on a computer with a 3.0GHz processor and 64GB of memory.

 ### 1.4.
 Table 3: Distinguishing Distributions under USO with k=3